omondii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups lists all the groups the user is in 3-new_owner changes ownership of hello
 Empty creates an empty file hello
+5-execute adds a script that add execute command to file hello